w3c/wai-curricula/intro.md

 * Presentational:
 	* Recap on the most common accessibility barriers already mentioned in previous lessons and explain that they might affect several groups of people with disabilities.
-	* Mention that the solutions for this problem might also be used by several people with disabilities.
+	* Mention that the solutions for these problems might also be used by several people with disabilities.
 Examples of this solutions may be text-to-speech (which might be used both by people with vision impairments and also by people with cognitive disabilities).

 ##### Suggested activities